Poll shows Conor Lamb with double-digit lead over Keith Rothfus

 Democrat Conor Lamb holds a double-digit lead over Republican Keith Rothfus in the race for the newly drawn 17th Congressional District northwest of Pittsburgh, according to a new Monmouth University poll.

 “Rothfus knocked off a Democratic incumbent in 2012 largely due to a favorably drawn map.
-It looks like the new court-ordered map could be responsible for his defeat if these poll results hold,” Patrick Murray, director of the independent Monmouth University Polling Institute, said in a news release on the results.
+It looks like the new court-ordered map could be responsible for his defeat if these poll results hold,” Patrick Murray, director of the independent Monmouth University Polling Institute, said in a news release.

-The court’s map creates the unusual situation of two incumbents facing one another, and each represent a portion of the new 17th District.
+The court’s map creates the unusual situation of two incumbents facing one another, and each represents a portion of the new 17th District.

-In 2016, Donald Trump won in the 12th District by about 20 points, while he won in the areas that make up the new district by just two points, according to the release.
+In 2016, President Trump won in the 12th District by about 20 points, while he won in the areas that make up the new district by only two points, according to the release.
 Forty-four percent of the new district approves of Trump’s performance, while 51 percent disapprove, the results show.

 The poll found 63 percent of respondents indicated it was important for them to cast a vote for a member of Congress that reflects how they feel about the president.

-Lamb announced during his 18th District campaign that he wouldn’t vote for Pelosi to lead the House if he were elected.
+Lamb announced during his 18th District campaign he wouldn’t vote for Pelosi to lead the House if elected.

 The Monmouth poll was conducted by telephone from July 19 to 22.
 Fifty percent of the poll respondents were registered Democrats, while 38 percent were registered Republicans and 12 percent were registered with neither party, Monmouth said.
 When pollsters asked voters what party they identified with, 38 percent said they were Democrats, 34 percent said they were Republicans and 28 percent said they were independent.